PratyakshSahai/Tic-Tac-Toe-Game/README.md

 ## Requirements

-- C compiler (e.g., GCC, clang, or MSVC)
+- C compiler (e.g., GCC, clang, or MSVC) if using .c file
+- Python 3.8 or higher installed if using .py file
 - Windows console (if using `Sleep` from `windows.h`), or adjust/remove those calls for other platforms.